V2food

 v2food is an Australia-based producer of plant-based meat substitutes.
 It is a partnership between Jack Cowin's Competitive Foods Australia and CSIRO's investment fund Main Sequence Ventures.
 The company produces plant-based meat alternative products using protein extracted from legumes.

 History

 v2food was founded in January 2019 out of a partnership between Jack Cowin's Competitive Foods and CSIRO's investment fund Main Sequence Ventures.
 Jack Cowin's company also owns Hungry Jack's, the master franchisee of Burger King in Australia.
 CSIRO entered into an arrangement where the organization would generate research in exchange for an equity stake of the company.
-Founder Nick Hazell also serves as CEO of v2food.
+Founder Nick Hazell is CEO of v2food.

 Competitive Foods currently operates a facility in Brisbane.
-In 2019 the Australian Financial Review reported that a factory to supply v2food would break ground before the end of 2019.
-The factory will produce hamburger patties processed from grain legumes.
-The Wodonga factory is expected to open in 2021.
+In 2019 the Australian Financial Review reported that a new factory to supply v2food would break ground in Wodonga before the end of 2019.
+The factory opened in December 2020; however in 2023 the factory was shut down following challenges in the marketplace.

 The company intends to expand its reach into China and other parts of Asia.